JohnRbk/lambda-messenger-api/README.md

 # LambdaMessenger

 LambdaMessenger is a prototype for a serverless chat app using AWS AppSync, Node.js Lambda Functions, and DynamoDB.
+It works with the [LambdaMessenger iOS app](https://github.com/JohnRbk/lambda-messenger-ios).

 The programming model is fairly simple: